SahanaSant/Nrf52840-Midi-Visualizer/README.md

-﻿# nRF52840 MIDI Visualizer
+## NRF52840 Midi Visualizer

-A personal Zephyr project that turns MIDI songs into a live EQ-style visualizer on an nRF52840 DK with an Adafruit 2.8" TFT shield.
+A personal Zephyr project that turns MIDI songs into a live EQ-style visualizer on an nRF52840 DK with an Adafruit 2.8" TFT shield, modelled and simulated like an iPod or mp3 player!

 ## What it does